 Highly pure bent crystal can be used to steer high-energy particles that get trapped between the potential of parallel lattice planes.
 Equivalent bending fields up to hundreds of Tesla can be achieved in crystals with a length of only 3-4 mm, which allows in principle to steer halo particles to a well-defined point.
-As opposed to a standard collimation system based on amorphous materials, requiring several secondary collimators and absorbers to catch the products developed through the interaction with matter (Figure), one single absorber per collimation plane is in theory sufficient in a crystal-based collimation system [43].
-This is shown in the scheme in Figure (right).
+As opposed to a standard collimation system based on amorphous materials, requiring several secondary collimators and absorbers to catch the products developed through the interaction with matter (Figure 1), one single absorber per collimation plane is in theory sufficient in a crystal-based collimation system [43].
+This is shown in the scheme in Figure 12 (right).
 Indeed, nuclear interactions with well-aligned crystals are much reduced compared to a primary collimator, provided that high channeling efficiencies of halo particles can be achieved (particles impinging on the crystal to be channelled within a few turns).
 This is expected to reduce significantly the dispersive beam losses in the DS of the betatron cleaning insertion compared to the present system that is limited by the leakage of particles from the primary collimators.
 Simulations indicate a possible gain between 5 and 10 [44] even for a layout without an optimized absorber design.
 The crystal collimation option is particularly interesting for collimating heavy-ion beams thanks to the reduced probability of ion dissociation and fragmentation compared to the present primary collimators.
 SPS test results are promising [45].

 Another potential of crystal collimation is a strong reduction of the machine impedance due to the facts that (1) only a small number of collimator absorbers is required and that (2) the absorbers can be set at much larger gaps thanks to the large bending angle from the crystal (40-50 μrad instead of a few μrad from the multiple-Coulomb scattering in the primary collimator).
 On the other hand, an appropriate absorber design must be conceived in order to handle the peak loss rates in case of beam instabilities: the absorber must withstand continuous losses up to 1 MW during 10 s while ensuring the correct collimation functionality.
 This is a change of paradigm compared to the present system where such losses are distributed among several collimators.
-Other potential issues concern the machine protection aspects of this system ( if the crystal is not properly aligned and channels an fraction of the total stored energy to the wrong place) and the operability of the system that requires mechanical angular stability in the sub-μrad range to be ensured through the operational cycle of the LHC (injection, ramp, squeeze and collision).
+Other potential issues concern the machine protection aspects of this system (the implications if the crystal is not properly aligned and so channels an large fraction of the total stored energy to the wrong place) and the operability of the system that requires mechanical angular stability in the sub-μrad range to be ensured through the operational cycle of the LHC (injection, ramp, squeeze and collision).

 Promising results have been achieved in dedicated crystal collimation tests at SPS performed from 2009 within the UA9 experiment [45, 46, 47].
 On the other hand, some outstanding issues about the feasibility of the crystal collimation concept for the LHC can only be addressed by dedicated beam tests at high energy in the LHC.
-For this purpose, a study at the LHC has been proposed [48].
-The main purpose of test LHC is to demonstrate the feasibility of the crystal-collimation concept in the LHC environment, in particular to demonstrate that such a system can provide a better cleaning of the present high-performance system throughout the operational cycle.
-Until a solid demonstration is achieved, scheme cannot be considered for future HL-LHC baseline scenarios.
+For this purpose, a study at the LHC has been proposed [48]: two goniometers housing crystals have been installed in IR7 during LS1 for horizontal and vertical crystal collimation tests.
+The main purpose of beam tests at the LHC is to demonstrate the feasibility of the crystal-collimation concept in the LHC environment, in particular to demonstrate that such a system can provide a better cleaning of the present high-performance system throughout the operational cycle.
+Until a solid demonstration is achieved, crystal collimation schemes cannot be considered for future HL-LHC baseline scenarios.

 Improved optics scenarios for the collimation insertions